alessandrolandra/meta-ppgInteraction/README.md

 ```
 (In alternative you can add a line in <your_build_path>/conf/bblayers.conf file, reporting `<your_poky_folder>/meta-ppgInteraction \` inside the BBLAYERS string).

-Finally, to add the newly create recipes to the image to be deployed, you have to edit <your_build_path>/conf/local.conf file by adding the following lines:
+Finally, to add the newly created recipes to the image to be deployed, you have to edit <your_build_path>/conf/local.conf file by adding the following lines:
 ```
 IMAGE_INSTALL_append = " hearthmonitor ppgreader"
 KERNEL_MODULE_AUTOLOAD += "ppgreader"